Brad Ford

-Brad Jamar Ford (born January 11, 1974) is a former American football cornerback for the Detroit Lions of the National Football League (NFL).
-He was drafted by the Lions in the fourth round (129th overall) of the 1996 NFL Draft.
+Brad Jamar Ford (born January 11, 1974) is an American former professional football player who was a cornerback for the Detroit Lions in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Lions in the fourth round of the 1996 NFL draft.

 College career

 Ford initially attended Fresno City College in 1992 and 1993, before transferring to the University of Alabama.
-While at Alabama, he appeared in 23 games and recorded two interceptions, one returned for a touchdown.
+At Alabama, he appeared in 23 games and recorded two interceptions, one returned for a touchdown.

 Professional career

-Ford was selected in the fourth round (129th overall) of the 1996 NFL Draft by the Detroit Lions.
+Ford was selected in the fourth round (129th overall) of the 1996 NFL draft by the Detroit Lions.
 While with the Lions, he appeared in 14 games as a rookie, recording five tackles.